Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 • Safflower or sunflower oil.

 Oils must be cold pressed.
-Acids are found in fish oil or supplementation with omega acids (3 and 6).
-Side effect diarrhea may serve as their use.
-The dosage is set taking into account body weight.
-The frequency of admission is once every 24 hours.
+Acids are contained in fish oil or supplements with omega acids (3 and 6).
+Side effect their use may cause diarrhea.
+The dosage is determined taking into account body weight.
+The frequency of administration is once every 24 hours.

 How to treat dermatitis in a dog externally?
 Doctors recommend using cold herbal teas as lotions.
-To relieve itching and pain relief, you can apply applications with echinacea infusion.
-To accelerate skin regeneration, decoctions of chamomile are used, which is famous for its anti-inflammatory properties.
+To relieve itching and relieve pain, you can apply applications with echinacea infusion.
+To accelerate skin regeneration, decoctions of chamomile, famous for its anti-inflammatory properties, are used.

-Dermatitis in dogs: how to act at the first suspicion?
+Dermatitis in dogs: what to do at the first suspicion?

 Skin diseases- a real problem for the patient.
-An irritating and maddening itch is only small part the ensuing consequences.
-One example is dermatitis in dogs, which affects not only the outer cover, but also the inner layers of the dermis.
+Annoying and maddening itching is only small part the ensuing consequences.
+One example is dermatitis in dogs, which affects not only the outer skin, but also the inner layers of the dermis.

-We will figure out what causes the development of the disease, what the symptoms look like and how to provide the pet with first aid correctly.
+Let's figure out what causes the development of the disease, what the symptoms look like and how to properly provide first aid to your pet.

-Causes, disease causing are classified according to the type of dermatitis:
+Causes, causing disease, classified according to the type of dermatitis:

-In addition to these factors, dermatitis in dogs can be caused by genetic factors.
-The risk group includes the following breeds:
+In addition to these factors, dermatitis in dogs can be caused by genetic characteristics.
+The following breeds are at risk:

-Also, the development of the disease can provoke a change in the microclimate and weather conditions of residence.
+Also, the development of the disease can be triggered by a change in microclimate and weather conditions of residence.
 Some diseases also contribute to the appearance of dermatitis:

 • hypothyroidism;